Sleep Apnea: Symptoms, Causes, and Treatments

 • Individuals with obstructive sleep apnea should avoid alcohol and certain sleeping pills, which increase the likelihood of airway collapse during sleep and prolong apnea periods.

-• Some patients with mild obstructive sleep apnea experience pause in breathing only when they sleep on their backs.
+• Some patients with mild obstructive sleep apnea experience pauses in breathing only when they sleep on their backs.
 In these cases, using a wedge pillow or other devices to help them sleep in the side position can help.

 • People who have sinus problems or nasal congestion should consider using nasal sprays or breathing strips, as this would help reduce snoring and improve the airflow for more comfortable nighttime breathing.
 It is important for patients with sleep disorders to avoid sleep deprivation.